clicon/clixon-openwrt/README.md

 ```
 where `xxx` is the version.

-Thereafter the clixon eample can run, eg:
+Thereafter the clixon example can run, eg:
 ```
   clixon_backend -f /etc/hello.xml
 ```